sunpy/.github/CONTRIBUTING.md

 - [The general mailing list] is a great place to start.
   Here we answer questions about sunpy or send out major announcements.
-- If you have technical issue about the code or want advice on how to help sunpy, the [developer mailing list] is another good place.
+- If you have technical issue about the code or want advice on how to help sunpy, the [matrix channel] is another good place.
   This is where you can find the nitty gritty nuts and bolts discussions about the SunPy codebase.

 Please note that these do not get a lot of traffic, so the matrix channel or [GitHub] might be better places to start.